Unhealthy food habits are a major risk factor for chronic diseases such as cardiovascular disease, type 2 diabetes, cancer, and obesity.

 Either way, limiting the intake of added sugars is associated with better health and lower body weight, and once you finish reading this article, you’ll understand why (2).

-Sugar is often added to foods to get a sweeter taste, but can also be added for texture or color, as a food preservative, or to feed the yeast in bread and make it prove.
+Sugar is often added to foods to get a sweeter taste, but can also be added for texture or color, as a food preservative, or to feed the yeast in bread and make it rise.

 Added sugars provide energy but don’t contribute the essential vitamins, minerals, and antioxidants (micronutrients) we need to stay healthy.
 Therefore, they can be regarded as empty calories.
 Examples of added sugars that can be found in a food list of ingredients are sugar, syrup, sucrose, molasses, high-fructose corn syrup, and honey (3).

 Fruits, vegetables, and milk also contain sugars.
 However, these sugars occur naturally and therefore do not count as added sugars.
-Naturally present sugars are not consumed as pure sugars but are packed together with essential nutrients.
+Naturally present sugars are not consumed as pure sugars, but are packed together with essential nutrients.

 Several factors influence how natural sugars are metabolized in your body, similarly to how we process complex carbohydrates.
 Fruits, vegetables, and milk provide you with energy, but unlike added sugars, they also provide various vitamins and minerals needed to maintain good health.
-In addition, fruits and vegetables contain dietary fiber, which has several health benefits and is linked with a reduced risk of obesity and chronic diseases.
+Additionally, fruits and vegetables contain fiber, which has several health benefits and is linked with a reduced risk of obesity and chronic diseases.
 Foods with naturally occurring sugars are therefore recommended as a part of healthy food habits.

 High amounts of added sugars give you extra calories without contributing to the nutrients you need, like vitamins, antioxidants, fiber, and minerals.
-The World Health Organization (4) and the Dietary Guidelines for Americans (5) recommend that added sugars should constitute less than 10% of the total energy intake, for a healthy diet.
-As an example, a person who has a recommended calorie intake of 2000 calories per day should be consuming no more than 200 calories in sugar, which equals four tablespoons or 48 grams of sugar per day.
+The World Health Organization (4) and the Dietary Guidelines for Americans (5) recommend that added sugars should constitute less than 10% of the total energy intake for a healthy diet.
+As an example, a person who has a recommended calorie intake of 2,000 calories per day should be consuming no more than 200 calories in sugar, which equals four tablespoons or 48 grams of sugar per day.

 According to data from The National Center of Health Statistics (6), the average American ate about 4-7 tablespoons of added sugar daily between 2005-2010.